 - Countries: organized by region, this section features country snapshots of states where SSR programs are taking place.

-- Resources: This section will feature recent publications from the Security Governance Group, as well as links to significant SSR publications and organizations.
-This is also where the SGG’s “SSR Research Community” will be housed.
+- Resources: This section will feature recent publications from the Centre for Security Governance, as well as links to significant SSR publications and organizations.
+This is also where the CSG’s “SSR Research Community” will be housed.

 - Video: features various forms of video commentary from top SSR experts

-Mark Sedra (firstname.lastname@example.org).
-Mark Sedra is the President and co-founder of the Security Governance Group.
-Mark teaches in the Department of Political Science at the University of Waterloo and is a faculty member of the Balsillie School of International Affairs.
-Prior to joining the Security Governance Group, Mark was a senior fellow at the Centre for International Governance Innovation (CIGI) and the leader of CIGI’s Security Sector Governance project.
+Dr. Mark Sedra teaches in the Department of Political Science at the University of Waterloo and is a faculty member of the Balsillie School of International Affairs.
+Prior to joining the Centre for Security Governance, Mark was a senior fellow at the Centre for International Governance Innovation (CIGI) and the leader of CIGI’s Security Sector Governance project.
 His research on post-conflict state building has taken him to a number of countries and regions, including Afghanistan, Northern Ireland, Sudan, the Middle East and the Balkans.
 Mark was formerly a research associate at the Bonn International Center for Conversion, and a visiting research fellow at the Defence Academy of the United Kingdom.
 He served as the 2004-2005 Cadieux Léger Fellow in the Canadian Department of Foreign Affairs and International Trade (DFAIT).
 Mark has served as a consultant on international security issues to numerous organizations and governments, including the United Nations, DFAIT and the British Department for International Development.

-Geoff Burt (email@example.com).
-Geoff Burt is the Vice President and co-founder of the Security Governance Group.
-Prior to joining the Security Governance Group, Geoff Burt was a researcher at the Centre for International Governance Innovation (CIGI), and a member of CIGI’s Security Sector Governance project.
+Prior to joining the Centre for Security Governance, Geoff Burt was a researcher at the Centre for International Governance Innovation (CIGI), and a member of CIGI’s Security Sector Governance project.
 Geoff’s research focuses on state building and security sector reform.
 His work in Haiti has examined the regulation and oversight of private security and, more recently, efforts to coordinate the national level, top-down police reform process with participatory violence reduction projects at the community level.
 Geoff was a recipient of the Canadian Department of National Defence’s Security and Defence Forum Internship, which he held at CIGI in 2009-2010.
 Geoff is an experienced project manager and a certified Project Management Professional (PMP).

-Through our competitive internship program, the Security Governance Group encourages and supports new researchers and upcoming practitioners that study in the fields of security sector reform, state building, peace building and/or post-conflict reconstruction.
-Our current research and communication interns are Chris Bordeleau, Isaac Caverhill, Lema Itjemaye, Sean Jellow, Matthew Redding and Jahan Zeb.
+Through our competitive internship program, the Centre for Security Governance encourages and supports new researchers and upcoming practitioners that study in the fields of security sector reform, state building, peace building and/or post-conflict reconstruction.
+Our current research and communication interns are Lema Itjemaye, Anni-Claudine Buelles and Shannon Nash.